medialize/sass.js/Readme.md

   // (string) result.message the error message
   // (string) result.formatted human readable error message containing all details });
+// it is possible to set options for a specific compile() call,
+// rather than "gobally" for all compile() calls.
+// see Sass.options() for details
+Sass.compile(text, options, callback);

 // set libsass compile options
 // (provided options are merged onto previously set options)